V1n1c1uz/All-Hello-World/README.md

 - [x] **PERL**
 is a family of two high-level, general-purpose, interpreted, dynamic programming languages.
 "Perl" refers to Perl 5, but from 2000 to 2019 it also referred to its redesigned "sister language", Perl 6, before the latter's name was officially changed to Raku in October 2019.

+- [x] **C++**
+is a general-purpose programming language created by Bjarne Stroustrup as an extension of the C programming language, or "C with Classes".
+The language has expanded significantly over time, and modern C++ now has object-oriented, generic, and functional features in addition to facilities for low-level memory manipulation.
+It is almost always implemented as a compiled language, and many vendors provide C++ compilers, including the Free Software Foundation, LLVM, Microsoft, Intel, Oracle, and IBM, so it is available on many platforms.

 <br>